A Twist in Time

 The soft glow of a crescent moon simmered through a haze of clouds, casting long shadows on abandoned roads and alleys.
 Enclosed in a forest of trees was Konoha, the Village Hidden in the Leaves, where a medley of civilians and ninjas resided.
 An uncharacteristic eeriness had swept through the village.
 The shops were closed down.
 The doors bolted shut.

 Darkness.
 Emptiness.
-Not a soul was stirring tonight.
+Not a soul stirred tonight.

 Except for one.

 As a result of years spent training in the art of survival, Sakura effortlessly concealed the sound of her sandals padding against the surface of the dirt road.
 She moved swiftly and purposefully, sparing only a glance or two over her shoulder at the empty streets behind her.
-There was no wind to tug at her pale pink, shoulder-length hair or light to highlight the emotion brimming behind her emerald green eyes.
+There was no wind to tug at her pale, pink, shoulder-length hair or light to highlight the emotion brimming behind her emerald green eyes.

 The blonde woman rose from her chair and walked to the floor-length window behind the desk, gazing out at her village.
 "War is upon us," she muttered gravely.
 The edges of Sakura's ears prickled.
 This was not news to her, but that sure didn't make the information any easier to digest.
 The village was on a high security emergency lockdown and Orochimaru was at large so it made sense that something terrible was brewing.
 Tsunade's eyes darted back in Sakura's direction.

 Sakura's chest tightened.
 Hearing the words spoken aloud made the reality of the situation really sink in.
 The war on Konoha was at its inception.
 Her nightmares would soon be realized.
 "Tsunade-sama, how many villagers know?
 Have you started warning the people of Konoha?"
 Sakura asked, feeling a wave of panic come over her.
 Hundreds of helpless families were locked in their homes across the village.
-Including her own.

 "I intend to in an hour or so...
 If I have to," Tsunade muttered, returning to the desk and rifling through a stack of papers distractedly.